-Differences between the Emulator and the C515C Microcontroller
+Differences Between the Emulator and the C517A Microcontroller

 The EA Pin-The EA pin is an input pin that during reset, is sampled by the controller in order to select between single-chip mode (program in internal ROM) and expanded mode (program in external memory).
 This input pin on the controller floats, meaning it does not have a pull-up or pull-down resistor.
-On the pod a 22K pull-up resistor connects to this pin to select a default state of single-chip mode when this pin is not forced by the target.
+On the pod a 22K pull-up resistor connects to this pin to select a default state of single-chip mode when the target does not force this pin.
 This difference must be taken into account if the target pin is tied to a pull-down resistor.
 A sufficiently low pull-down (1.5K or lower) is required to overcome the 22K pull-up resistor on the pod.

-Port0 and Port2 Pins-These 16 port pins, used as the address/data bus and as port pins, are emulated by the pod.
+Port0 and Port2 Pins-The pod emulates these 16 port pins, used as the address/data bus and as port pins.
 These pins have slightly different AC and DC characteristics from the Port0 and Port2 pins of the controller.
 These pins sink up to 12mA and source up to 4mA, while maintaining valid TTL output logic levels.
 Port2 pins also have pull-up resistors of 22K, which might be different from the controller internal pull-ups.